null

 I have to admit, it ended up working out EXCELLENT!

 In October 2021 our cell phone app passed 10,000 downloads and we also partnered with Route.com to offer our buyers Live GPS parcel tracking, which allows buyers to SEE their parcels transit on a map!
 Additionally Route offers our buyers 100% parcel protection, which means if a package is lost by the carrier, damaged or even stolen off the buyers front porch, the buyer get's fully reimbursed.
 This is seriously fantastic!
 Learn more about Route on our site - it's seriously really cool!
-In only 30 days of working with Route we have had 2 customers file claims for stolen packages!
+In only 30 days of working with Route we have had 2 customers file claims for packages stolen off their porch!

 2022